nwchemgit/nwchem-wiki/TCE.md

 ground state with a spin-restricted HF reference.

-New implementations of the iterative CCSD and EOMCCSD methods based on the improved task scheduling can be enable by the "set tce:nts T" command as in the following example:
+New implementations of the iterative CCSD and EOMCCSD methods based on the improved task scheduling can be enable by the `set tce:nts T` command as in the following example:

 ```